Whiplash and Neck Pain After Accident? 4 Easy Steps to Recovery

 Remember that narcotics can be addictive if used excessively or improperly.

 Depending on the severity of your pain your doctor may prescribe you short-term medication to alleviate the pain while your neck heals.
-Muscle relaxants are commonly used for this purpose.
+Muscle relaxants are commonly used for whiplash and other neck injuries.
 A muscle relaxant can help your muscles loosen and soothe the pain while your body begins to heal itself.
 One downfall of this medication is it tends to make users very drowsy.

-If your pain persists, your doctor may recommend that you see a physical therapist.
+If your pain persists, your doctor may recommend seeing a physical therapist.
 Physical therapy can help you feel better, rehabilitate your damaged tissue, and may prevent further injury.
 Your physical therapist will do multiple different series of stretches and exercises with you to restore your body to a healthy state.

-Though surgery is very rare for individuals who have suffered a neck injury after an accident it is sometimes needed.
+Though surgery is rare for individuals who have suffered a neck injury and would not likely be prescribed for whiplash, it is sometimes needed for certain neck injuries like disc herniation.
 If you sustain an injury that can’t be healed by any other courses of treatment your doctor may recommend surgery.
 Some common types of neck surgery include:

 - Anterior cervical discectomy and fusion